Curbside Hotline: 503-823-7202

 The Portland City Council invited testimony on the Comprehensive Plan Early Implementation Package until October 17, 2016.
 City Council held a work session on October 25 and is now preparing a set of potential amendments to the proposal.
 On November 17, City Council held the last public hearing on the City’s new Comprehensive Plan to accept testimony on the amendments.
-Additional work sessions will be held before a final vote on the Recommended Early Implementation Package, which is anticipated in December.
+On December 21, 2016, City Council adopted the Early Implementation Package.

 The Composite Zoning Proposal combines proposed Zoning Map changes from four 2035 Comprehensive Plan Early Implementation projects — Mixed Use Zones, Residential and Open Space Zoning, Campus Institutional Zoning and Employment Zoning — into a single map.